-- Lookup operation, governed by access control permissions, to convert a globally unique path name to the corresponding VFDS entry. - 2) Creation, removal, and rename operations for all entry types.
+- 1) Lookup operation, governed by access control permissions, to convert a globally unique path name to the corresponding VFDS entry. - 2) Creation, removal, and rename operations for all entry types. - 3) Operations for managing attributes or status of an entry.